sharyz119/VR_foodwaste/README.md

    ```

 2. **Open in Unity**:
-   - Open the project folder in Unity Hub and select the appropriate Unity version (2021.3 LTS or later).
+   - Open the project folder in Unity Hub and select the appropriate Unity version (2022.3 LTS or later).

 3. **Install XR Plug-in Management**:
-   - Go to `Edit > Project Settings > XR Plug-in Management` and enable your VR device (e.g., Oculus, OpenXR).
+   - Go to `Edit > Project Settings > XR Plug-in Management` and enable visionOS under OpenXR.

 4. **Add Required Packages**:
    - Add the **XR Interaction Toolkit** from the Unity Package Manager.
+(PolySpatial)

+5. **Configure the Project**:
+   - In Build Settings, set the platform to visionOS and ensure all MR-specific settings are applied.

 ### Usage

 1. **Launch the Scene**:
    - Open the `VR_Environment/AppleExperienceScene` in Unity and play the scene in VR mode.

-2. **Experience the Apple’s Perspective**:
-   - Put on your VR headset and experience the simulation as an apple placed in a refrigerator.
-Observe the gradual effects of decay over time.
+2. **Deploy to Vision Pro**:
+   - Connect your Apple Vision Pro in Developer Mode to Mac.
+   - Build and run the project on the device through Xcode.

 3. **Experiment with Interactions**:
    - Move between different positions within the refrigerator as the apple.
 Experience the effects of decay and, eventually, disposal from the apple’s point of view.
+   - Experience the journey of the apple in an MR environment.
+Use hand gestures for interactions and observe the real-time changes in the apple's condition.

 ### Project Status